triton-inference-server/server/docs/protocol/extension_model_repository.md

 the model metadata has been updated, and the same (re-)load behavior will be applied.

-- "file:\<version\>/\<file-name\>" : The serialized model file, base64 encoded.
+- "file:\<version\>/\<file-name\>" : bytes parameter that contains the model
+file content.
 This convention will be used to specify the override model directory to load the model from.
-For instance, if the user wants to specify a model directory that contains an ONNX model as version 2, then the user will specify the parameter to "file:2/model.onnx" : "<base64-encoded-file-content>".
+For instance, if the user wants to specify a model directory that contains an ONNX model as version 2, then the user will specify the parameter to "file:2/model.onnx" : "<file-content>".
 Note that "config" parameter must be provided to serve as the model configuration of the override model directory.